 Hiring Out-Of-Town Lawyers

-In the November 25, 2013 issue of the Daily Sentinel, a chamber ad boasted that the organization had held its 2013 “annual Chamber Board Advance” meeting at the “beautiful Red Cliffs Lodge in Moab,” Utah — a resort that is not just out of town, but clear out of the state.
+In the November 25, 2013 issue of the Daily Sentinel, the chamber’s regular Monday full-page ad boasted that the chamber had held its 2013 “annual Chamber Board Advance” meeting at the “beautiful Red Cliffs Lodge in Moab,” Utah — a resort that isn’t just out of town, but clear out of the state.
 Moab is a 110 mile drive from Grand Junction.
-Many of Mesa County’s lovely local resorts and lodges — had the chamber seen fit to hold their meeting at one — would have appreciated the business.
-Even worse, the chamber put a photo of the their out-of-state board meeting in Moab, Utah ad directly below the results of a “shop local” survey they had recently sent to local small businesses.
+Many lovely Mesa County resorts and lodges — had the chamber seen fit to hold their meeting at one — would have deeply appreciated the business.
+Making matters even worse, the chamber put a photo of the their out-of-state board meeting in Moab, Utah ad directly below the results of the “shop local” survey the chamber had recently sent out to local small businesses.

 FAKE “GREEN” BUSINESS PROGRAMS (GREENWASHING)

-Sounds good, right?
-Makes it sound like the chamber cares about the environment?
+Sounds great, right?
+Like the chamber cares about the environment?

-The chamber uses plenty of green rhetoric, while at same time opposing regulations on oil and gas drilling designed to protect critical wildlife habitat.
-The chamber defends hydraulic fracturing or “fracking” and supports commercial and industrial development along the Colorado River waterfront, even after all the hard work citizens have done over the last two decades to clean up the riverfront after it was devastated by commercial and industrial activity.
+The chamber uses green rhetoric while at same time opposing regulations on oil and gas drilling designed to protect critical wildlife habitat.
+The chamber defends hydraulic fracturing or “fracking” and supports commercial and industrial development along the Colorado River waterfront, even after all the hard work citizens have done over the decades to clean up the riverfront, which was devastated by commercial and industrial activity.

 Chamber President Diane Schwenke supported a proposal to develop a new uranium mill in Paradox Valley near Naturita, saying it would bring more people to the area, who would then use Grand Junction’s medical facilities!
-That statement, while incredibly callous, is likely true, since uranium exposure has been positively linked to cancer and liver damage.
+Yes it’s true.
+Schwenke’s statement was incredibly thoughtless and even callous, because uranium exposure is positively linked to cancer and liver damage.